davecroman/polygit/README.md

-# Repox
+# PolyGit

-A simple script to monitor multiple Git repositories in parallel using the terminal.
+A simple script to track and update multiple Git repositories in parallel using the terminal.

 ## Installation